luthilab/IntanLuthiLab/Ypnos_ForRefPerm_CloseLoop/README.md

 # Ypnos for closed-loop detection of sleep states using EEG/EMG electrodes

-This software is simultaneously recording the data from the Intan setup and using the EEG and EMG data it detects three discrete sleep states (NREM,REM, Wake)
+This software is simultaneously recording the data from the Intan setup and using the EEG and EMG data it detects three discrete sleep states (NREM,REM, Wake).

 To make it work, you need to have the Matlab Intan toolbox installed correctly and accessible through the path.